mbabynames search ✿

 Colette Violet

-Colette translates to "noble and strong".
+Colette translates to "victory of the people".
 Violet to "purple flower".
 Together they create a full-name meaning with real texture.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Heritage picks